HyagoOliveira/Persistence/README.md

 ![The Persistence Settings Menu](/Docs~/PersistenceSettingsMenu.png "The Persistence Settings Menu")

-Now you can select a Serializer, Compression, Cryptographer and other settings to use when saving your data.
-Each property has a Tooltip description.
+Now you can select a Serializer, Compressor and a Cryptographer to use when saving/loading your data.
+Each property has its Tooltip description.

 If you're using a Cryptographer method, set a new Cryptographer Key using the **Get New Cryptographer Key** button.